martinm43/stroman/README.md

 Using an MIT license

 * Create a "future games" worksheet something like that for the NBA
-* Consider why the big simulation is so slow.
 * Create a table and output file for the big simulation (mcss)
 * Update pitching data (starting with pitcher names) in table.
 * Add in a random quote at the end of the log file when complete.